 We celebrate effort as well as success, with regular assessments, and each student will have their own personal target.
 Lunchtime and after school clubs run daily and all of our Artists are welcome and encouraged to attend.
 We believe in creating an environment where concentration, self-discipline and autonomy can be fostered and students bristle with confidence, ready to go on to great things in the Arts and Media industries.

-All students in Key Stage 4 will be issued with a new A4 exercise book each Learning Programme (Term) or Unit (Relating to the Qualification being studied).
+All students in Key Stage 4 will require an A4 or A3 sized high quality sketchbook each year.
+Learning Programmes are issued each Unit (Relating to the Qualification being studied).

 There are no Learning Programmes for Key Stage 5 subjects.
 The Curriculum Overview for each course can be found in the Year 12 and Year 13 tabs.